 Located about 30 minutes from South Lake Tahoe, Hope Valley is a top location to see fall foliage.
 The old cabin off HWY 88 (1st image) is perhaps one of the most popular photography spots in Hope Valley in the fall.

 During your visit, be sure to check out the Wylder Hotel.
 While sections of the hotel are for guests only, the hotel is very nice about letting people walk the grounds and take photos.
 There's also a restaurant, an outdoor bar, and live music on the weekends.
-If your looking for a cozy romantic fall getaway, this charming hotel is a great option.
+If you are looking for a cozy romantic fall getaway, this charming hotel is a great option.

 6. Brewery Hop